 Animals offer us some of the most loyal friendships we will ever find.
 They stick by our side, they are always there for us and they seem to have a sixth sense so they know when something just isn’t right.
 They might just offer that emotional connection that could save a life.

 Emotional support animals are not just pets.
 While they are treated as pets when it comes to a variety of laws and regulations, there really is a different scope that qualifies an emotional support animal.
 All animals in our lives are typically irreplaceable, but some provide a higher benefit through their connections or companionship, as we will continue to discuss.

 Emotional Support Animals Defined

-Emotional support animals are often also referred to as comfort or therapy animals.
+Emotional support animals are often also referred to as comfort animals.
 An emotional support animal can be any type of animal but is most commonly a dog or cat.
 There are some stories of emotional support peacocks, ponies, hamsters, etc.

 Emotional support animals are typically not specifically trained.
 They may be trained by their owners to perform basic commands but they are not highly trained for specific health functions for their owners.
 Most commonly, an emotional support animal is comparable to a pet in that it provides an emotionally beneficial companionship.

 Emotional support animals are commonly used for people who struggle with anxiety, depression, or mental focus but there is a vast array of reasons that an emotional support animal might be useful.